psambath/terraform_training/Day3/data_conditions.md

 - Task 1: Query the AMI Image for Ubuntu and Windows using a Terraform `data` resource.
 - Task 2: Look at the returned value of the data resources using a `terraform state list` and `terraform show` command.
 - Task 3: Leverage Terraform's interpolation to specify the AMI for our `aws_instance`
-- Task 4: Use Terraform conditional operators to determine the image type of our `aws_instance`
+- Task 4: Use Terraform conditional operators to determine the image/operating system of our `aws_instance`

 ## Task 1: Query the AMI Image for Ubuntu and Windows using a Terraform `data` resource.

-Create a new directory for the lab and add a `data.tf` file with the following items:
+Create a new directory for the lab and add a `data.tf` file with the following items.
+Also copy your `terraform.tfvars` to this directory.

 ```hcl
 data "aws_ami" "ubuntu_16_04" {